 You know that student?
-That student who went to another school, but they really do exist, my sister knew his brother, anyway he did not revision at all and got 10 A*s at A-level.
+That student who went to another school, but they really do exist, my sister knew his brother, anyway he did no revision at all and got 10 A*s at A-level.
 I swear it's true!
 He just looked over his notes the night before the exam and got really high marks.
 Honestly.
 It's true.

 Spoiler: it's never true.
-Here are the revision myths you hear year after year, and why they actually aren't true at all.
+Here are the revision myths that do the rounds year after year, and why they actually aren't true at all.

 More like this: how to study effectively for your exams

 |The Student Room is here to support you throughout your exams - get your free account now for regular updates.|

 |Already have an account on The Student Room?
 Update your mobile number for extra exam support.|